Global iSAFE Hackathon - Inclusive & Secure AI For Everyone

 Relevant experience or prior work

-Evaluation Process
+Evaluation Framework

-How teams are selected
+How submissions are evaluated

 The Grand Finale